 We promise, leading your partner and accomplishing new goals together will be far more rewarding than tackling Chapter 27 alone.

-Now, you’re wondering how you can become a leader.
 Maybe your spouse loves biking but you decline bike rides because you don’t enjoy it as much.
 Or, you’re thinking of past activities that your partner loved.
 Could you reignite their passion for hiking?

 These are all great questions.
 To help you plan how you will take this first step to work out as a couple, here are real-life examples from our coaching practice.